-One concern about our empirical strategy is that the timing of the extended fraud alert may not be exogenous.
-Based on available evidence of identity theft as a crime of opportunity more than targeting, and our examination of patterns in aggregate alert filings (e.g., the monthly frequency of new extended fraud alerts plotted in Figure 1) in our data, we believe the timing of identity theft itself to be exogenous at the consumer level.
+itself to be exogenous at the consumer level.
 But it is possible that individuals may not discover identity theft for a long time, allowing for incidents to accumulate before filing an alert.
 There may also be an endogenous lag between discovering identity theft and filing an alert, where some consumers have more unobservable motivation to act faster than others.
 This could result in better credit outcomes for individuals who file more quickly relative to those who file less quickly.
 Both an accumulation of fraud over time and an endogenous lag in alert filing would violate our assumption that extended alert filing is a good proxy for victimization.

-Evidence from the National Crime Victimization Survey (NCVS), administered by the Bureau of Justice Statistics, does not support either of these hypotheses.
-Panel A of Figure A1 shows that, for identity theft victims, almost 50 percent of respondents discover misuse of their information within 24 hours, and 95 percent of respondents discover fraud within one quarter.
-Panel B of Figure A1 shows that, for individuals who file an alert with a credit bureau, more than 86 percent of respondents report discovering identity theft within a quarter.
-Identity theft victims also manage to clear up their credit and financial problems within the same timeframe as discovery (Figure A1, panel C).
-Similar to discovery timing, 97 percent of respondents report clearing up all financial problems because of identity theft within one quarter.
-Taken together, these results show that identity theft victims discover fraud and take corrective actions quickly.
+Evidence from the NCVS does not support either of these hypotheses.
+Panel A of Figure A1 shows that, for extended alert filers, more than 82.7 percent of respondents report discovering identity theft within a quarter.
+Extended alert filers also manage to clear up their credit and financial problems within the same time frame as discovery (Figure A1, panel B).
+Similar to discovery timing, 85.2 percent of extended alert filers report clearing up all financial problems because of identity theft within one quarter.
+The pattern of reasonably fast fraud detection and resolution holds whether we consider all identity theft victims or extended alert filers in the NCVS, although extended alert filers take longer to discover fraud and take longer to clean up their finances (consistently with experiencing more severe identity theft).
+Taken together, these results show that extended alert filers discover fraud and take corrective actions quickly.

 Nevertheless, to control for other potential time-invariant, unobservable factors that may be correlated with consumer credit outcomes, we estimate all our models with individual fixed effects.
-By adding individual fixed effects, we also control for individual-specific time-invariant factors that may be correlated with the timing of victimization.
+By adding individual fixed effects, we also control for individual-specific, time-invariant factors that may be correlated with the timing of victimization or their response to it.